What Is the Average Social Security Benefit at 65?

 Those numbers are much higher than the average monthly benefit for all Social Security recipients, which was $1,693.88 as of February 2023, according to the SSA.
 The difference is due to a number of factors — including the fact that recipients younger than 65 typically get lower payments.

 Take Our Poll: Are You Concerned About the Safety of Your Money in Your Bank Accounts?

 Average benefits for 65-year-olds have been on the rise for a couple of decades in terms of current dollars.
 But when you adjust for inflation, the payments have been moving lower in recent years.
 According to the SSA, the estimated average yearly benefit for recipients aged 65 in constant 2001 dollars is as follows:

 - 2024: $15,142

 Although the SSA implements yearly cost-of-living adjustments to help beneficiaries deal with inflation, those adjustments aren’t always effective in combating the actual inflation rate.
-Look no further than 2022, when the COLA is 5.9% but the actual inflation rate has been running at above 8% for much of the year.
+Look no further than 2022, when the COLA was 5.9% but the actual inflation rate was running above 8% for much of the year.